rkt/rkt/app-container/SPEC.md

 * **uuid** an [RFC4122 UUID](http://www.ietf.org/rfc/rfc4122.txt) that represents this instance of the container (string, must be in [RFC4122](http://www.ietf.org/rfc/rfc4122.txt) format)
 * **apps** the list of apps that will execute inside of this container
     * **app** the name of the app (string, restricted to AC Name formatting)
-    * **imageID** the content hash of the image that this app will execute inside of (string, must be of the format "type-value", where “type” is “sha256” and value is the hex encoded string of the hash)
+    * **imageID** the content hash of the image that this app will execute inside of (string, must be of the format "type-value", where "type" is "sha256" and value is the hex encoded string of the hash)
     * **isolators** the list of isolators that should be applied to this app (key is restricted to the AC Name formatting and the value can be a freeform string)
     * **annotations** arbitrary metadata appended to the app (key is restricted to the AC Name formatting and the value can be a freeform string)
 * **volumes** the list of volumes which should be mounted into each application's filesystem
-    * **kind** string, currently either "empty" or “host” (bind mount)
+    * **kind** string, currently either "empty" or "host" (bind mount)
     * **fulfills** the MountPoints of the containers that this volume can fulfill (string, restricted to AC Name formatting)
 * **isolators** the list of isolators that will apply to all apps in this container (name is restricted to the AC Name formatting and the value can be a freeform string)
 * **annotations** arbitrary metadata the executor should make available to applications via the metadata service (key is restricted to the AC Name formatting and the value can be a freeform string)